davidcalfran/Linking-Hi-C-to-metagenome-data-pipeline/README.md

 # Hi-C to metagenome data pipeline

 Wastewater treatment plants (WWTP) operate with a natural community resembling that of natural systems (Cydzik-Kwiatkowska and Zielińska, 2016).
-The incoming wastewater is much more a human microbiome related and the industrial organisms are more related to a community.
+The incoming wastewater is much more a human gut microbiome related and the industrial organisms are more related to a community.
 In the WWTP they meet and have the potential to exchange DNA between urban microbiome and natural microbiome.

-The study of the populations and mobile genetic elements (MGE) from activated sludge as well as other complex environments will try to clarify (i) the emission and fate of genetic fragments from industrial settings (ii) the presence of horizontal gene transfer and tracking of mobile elements between microorganisms present in wastewater plants.
+The study of the populations and mobile genetic elements (MGE) from activated sludge as well as other complex environments will try to clarify (i) the emission and fate of genetic fragments from industrial settings (ii) the presence of horizontal gene transfer and (iii) tracking of mobile elements between microorganisms present in wastewater plants.

 So far, Hi-C is highly implemented in epigenetics and cancer studies on the biomedical field (Burton et al., 2014; Orlando et al., 2018).
 However, not that many studies have been published on the environmental field where DNA is constantly being released and can be exchange and transferred.
 However, there is an increase of papers being published in high impact journals (Stalder et al., 2019), thus showing the increasing interest on this field due to its consequences on human health and risk assessments development.